Kau5h1K/Kau5h1K.github.io/about/index.md

 comments: False
 feature: https://i.imgur.com/xd2jg1q.png
 ---
 >“Numbers have an important story to tell.
-They rely on you to give them a voice.”-Stephen Few
+They rely on you to give them a voice.” - Stephen Few

 ---